simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### How do you read the CX charts (CXPC)?

 The CX charts (CXPC command) are **Candlestick Charts**.
 You can modify the timeframe in the upper-left and the transaction grouping timeframe in the upper-right.
-As you move your mouse over horizontally, values in the upper-left will change relative to where you are hovering:
+As you move your mouse over horizontally, values in the upper-left will change relative to where you’re hovering:
 - **O** - Open price - The price at the start of the timeframe
 - **H** - High price - The highest price of the timeframe
 - **L** - Low price - The lowest price of the timeframe